delapuente/mtask/README.md

 ### Practical examples:

-Paste these examples into the notepad to see the results
+Paste these examples into the notepad (pass over the right area, that with the arrow, to reveal the notepad) to see the results:

 **Task with name**
 ```
 To do:
   Task tutorial
 ```

+Note we are putting the `Task tutorial` inside the state `To do`.
+You will read more about this in the next section.
+If you want your task to be displayed you need to put it in some state.

 **Task with description**
 ```